 I was delusional.

-Running 5 miles daily, a 7 mile run here and there?
+My thoughts were all over the place: Running 5 miles daily, a 7 mile run here and there?
 What the hell are striders?

-I knew I enjoyed running but I wasn’t sure of these new “technical” terms and if I enjoyed it that much.
+I knew I enjoyed running but I wasn’t sure of these new “technical” terms or if I enjoyed running that much.

+After training all summer I headed to preseason camp.
 My first cross country season served as a lot of things for me.
-I learned anything and everything about running.
+I learned everything about running.
 It was a successful season for me, and I won MVP for our team!
-I wanted next season to come the second after I crossed the finish line of our regional race.
+I wanted next season to come the second after I crossed the finish line of our last race.